lvanlier/d4su-server/readme.md

 + src/web for the web layer
 + src/service for the service layer
-+ src/model for ht model mayer
++ src/model for the model layer
 + src/data for the data layer

 The Celery app code is under